halloverden/symfony-jwt-authenticator-bundle/README.md

           key_set: 'my_ket_set'
 ```

-For each key in `hallo_verden_jwt` an authenticator is created.
+For each key in `hallo_verden_jwt` a authenticator is created.

 #### Key set (`key_set`)

 You need to provide a key set.

-See [PHP JWT Framework](https://web-token.spomky-labs.com/the-symfony-bundle/key-and-key-set-management/key-set-management-jwkset#key-sets-as-services) for how to create your own loader.) for how to provide a key set.
+See [PHP JWT Framework](https://web-token.spomky-labs.com/the-symfony-bundle/key-and-key-set-management/key-set-management-jwkset#key-sets-as-services) for how to provide a key set.

 #### JWS Loader (`jws_loader`)